16 Day Ecuador Mainland Group Tour

 Day 1 Quito

 Arrive in Quito at any time.
 There are no planned activities, so check into our hotel and enjoy the city.
-Hotel Quito or similar
+Hotel Eugenia or similar

 Day 2 Papallacta Hot Springs (1B)